-For someone with insatiable wanderlust, nothing can beat the thrill of a road trip.
-And when it’s a road trip from Bangalore to Coorg, the fun and excitement can reach a new crescendo!
-As you bid goodbye to boardroom meetings, traffic snarls, daily routines, and start winding your way towards this popular hill station in the South, scenic vistas soothe your eyes and your weary soul.
-Anyone who has undertaken this road trip is likely to swear by the splendor of the region.
-So, if a Bangalore to Coorg weekend tour is on your mind, here’s all the nitty-gritty of the road trip that you need to know before you put the pedal to the metal and get going!
+If you’re one of those with an insatiable wanderlust, you certainly understand the eagerness to go on a trip once the nationwide lockdown ends.
+And when talking about trips, nothing can beat the thrill of traveling by road, right?
+So why not add a road trip from Bangalore to Coorg in your post-lockdown bucket list.
+As you finally leave your home after months and start winding your way towards this popular hill station in the South, scenic vistas en route will soothe your eyes and your weary soul.
+Here are the details of traveling from Bangalore to Coorg by road that you need to know before you put the pedal to the metal and get going!

 Coorg: The Emerald Landscape